kindkitchn/charleston-vegan-friendly-restaurants/non-toxic_cleaning.md

 # Non-toxic Cleaning

 **Documentaries to Watch**
-* [The Human Experiment](https://www.youtube.com/watch?v=wYgb9gUbINk), a documentary that "lifts the veil on the shocking reality that thousands of untested chemicals are in our everyday products, our homes and inside of us".
+* [The Human Experiment](https://www.youtube.com/watch?v=wYgb9gUbINk) | A documentary that "lifts the veil on the shocking reality that thousands of untested chemicals are in our everyday products, our homes and inside of us".

 **Resources**
-* [ewg.org](ewg.org), the Environment Working Group.
+* The Environment Working Group | [ewg.org](ewg.org).
 They have a helpful database that allows you to search for products and view its ingredients.
 EWG.org gives you an overall health rating for each product, as well as a rating for each ingredient in the product.
 * Another resource that looks really helpful is [goodguide.org](http://www.goodguide.com/).

 ### Environmental Working Group Resources